enter is the most general of these and may imply either going in or forcing a way in.

 The strike has now entered its second week.

 We've entered a new phase in our relationship.

 The country is entering a period of prosperity.
 See More

 Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'enter.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'enter.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.